BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 ##### Austria (2010/07 - 2011/10)
 ** TagAPrice **

 TagAPrice is a consumer-created location-aware price comparison platform.
 It stated as a bachelor project but formed into a bigger project over time.
-It was planed to run as a social enterprice.
+It was planed to run as a social enterprise.
 The goal was to make the comsumer-food market more transparent and at the same time help small businesses to survive.
-My jobs went from analysing the idea and market.
+My jobs went from analyzing the idea and market.
 Prototyping and designing the user interface.
 Developing the front end.
 Managing the team.
 Practically product development with a big focus on software development and design.

 **Project Link** [Tag A Price](projects#anchor8)<br />
 **Technologies Used**